Vitamins for Body Odor: How to Fight BO Naturally

 Eccrine glands are found all over the body and produce a watery sweat that helps regulate body temperature.
 This sweat is generally odorless.

 Apocrine glands are found in areas with a lot of hair follicles, such as the armpits and groin.
-These glands produce a thicker sweat that contains proteins, lipids and sugars.
+These glands produce a thicker sweat that contains proteins, lipids, and sugars.

-These foods include:
+These foods may include:

 • Red meat